cs456s25/labs/lab08/lab08_description.md

 ### Question to turn in
 Explain what clock edge you are using to latch the write data into the data memory and why.

+Note that in future class meetings we will be looking at exactly when each section of the datapath might be available and working to understand when their results would be available, but you should have some insight already for this question based on what you know about circuits at this time.